Ellis Island: Name-change myth

-According to a myth, immigrants were unwillingly forced to take new names, though there are no historical records of this.
+According to popular legend, immigrants were unwillingly or unknowingly given new names (especially last names or surnames), though this claim is not supported by substantive evidence.
 Rather, immigration officials simply used the names from the manifests of steamship companies, which served as the only immigration records for those entering the United States.
 Records show that immigration officials often actually corrected mistakes in immigrants' names, since inspectors knew three languages on average and each worker was usually assigned to process immigrants who spoke the same languages.

 Many immigrant families Americanized their surnames afterward, either immediately following the immigration process or gradually after assimilating into American culture.
 Because the average family changed their surname five years after immigration, the Naturalization Act of 1906 required documentation of name changes.
-The myth of name changes at Ellis Island still persists, likely because of the perception of the immigration center as a formidable port of arrival.
+The myth of name changes at Ellis Island still persists, likely because of the perception of the immigration center as a formidable port of arrival, and because it is used in popular books and movies such as The Godfather Part II.

 Current use

 The island is administered by the National Park Service, though fire protection and medical services are also provided by the Jersey City Fire Department.
 In extreme medical emergencies, there is also a helicopter for medical evacuations.